canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/constructor/constructor <code>constructor</code>]
 			</td>
 			<td>
-				Implements instance management methods of the `Instance Interface`.
+				Implements instance manipulation methods of the `Instance Interface`.
 Thus it needs to be placed higher than users of these methods.
-Placed lower than implementors of the data fetching methods since `constructor` will use those methods as part of manipulating instances.
 			</td>
 		</tr>
 		<tr>